LionRouge1/LionRouge1/README.md

 <h3> 👨🏻•💻 About Me </h3>

+- 💻 &nbsp; Back-end Developer at Crowdfrica

-- ✍️ &nbsp; Student at Microverse.
+- ✍️ &nbsp; Graduate from Microverse.

-- 🎓 &nbsp; Bachelor degree in Computer Science and Engineering at UPI-ONM BENIN.
+- 🎓 &nbsp; Bachelor degree in Computer Networking and Telecommunication at UPI-ONM BENIN.

 - 🌱 &nbsp; Learning about Cloud Tech, Systems Design.